Walking Dress, July 1816

 La Belle Assemblée, July 1816.

-“British Walking Dress”
+“British Walking Dress.”

-This magazine, which typically included very detailed descriptions of the fashions shown in their prints, began in 1816 to shorten these descriptions.
+This magazine, which typically included lengthy and very detailed descriptions of the fashions shown in their prints, began in 1816 to shorten these descriptions.
 It is very frustrating not to have more detail on this spencer, for example, or the lappets flowing down from the bonnet.
-Perhaps the magazine’s editor thought the fashion section had become too long, but I suspect his readers missed all the detail of previous years.
+Perhaps the magazine’s editors thought the fashion section had become too long, but I suspect his readers missed all the detail of previous years.

 The print is described in the magazine as follows: